willemt/cbuffer/README.rst

 This circular buffer uses a mmap magic trick to make the caller's life easier.

-mmap is used to mirror the buffer like below:
+1. mmap is used to mirror the buffer like below:

 .. figure:: doc/circular_buffer_mmap.png

-The "mirrored" buffer is then placed beside the buffer.
+2. the "mirrored" buffer is then placed beside the buffer.
 When the user polls the item it doesn't matter if the item crosses the buffer's boundary:

 .. figure:: doc/circular_buffer_mmap_portal.png